-Full membership meetings will be held in October, February, and April.
+Full membership meetings will be held three times in the academic year.
 Members will be required to wear business attire and the setting of each meeting will be professional, following a formal agenda.
 (Members who do not currently own business attire will be encouraged to make use of Penn State Abington Career Closet as a highly affordable means of acquiring them.)
 Members will also adhere to meeting rules and etiquette that foster respect for differing points of view.
 These meetings, held over dinner, last approximately three hours beginning with a social time of gathering and casual conversation.
 The formal program begins when members are seated (according to a seating chart prepared in advance).
 For part of the meeting faculty and staff facilitators at each table will lead a discussion about the topic of the meeting.
 Members will be expected to come to each meeting with a general understanding of the topic so that they will contribute to the discussion around their table in a meaningful way.
 As dinner is served, the guest speaker presents on the topic of the meeting followed by a time for questions and answers.
 Members end the evening by continuing their table discussion.
 All efforts are designed to create a unique atmosphere where intellectual topics are explored and lifelong social skills are learned.

 Section 2.
 Selection of Guest Lecturers and Discussion Topics

 Guest lecturers will be selected by the Oversight Committee, in consultation with the Development Office and the Office of University Relations, in an effort to further engage and strengthen the College's relationship with our noteworthy alumni as well as other community leaders.
 Discussion topics and lectures will be determined by the Oversight Committee, with input from the student members, and will emphasize interdisciplinary topics that foster discussion and invite a wide variety of disparate views.

 Article III: Oversight